 provide instruction to the Teaching Associates on laboratory safety, objectives of the assigned experiments, teaching materials and methods, and other responsibilities as appropriate

 hold regularly scheduled meetings of all Teaching Associates in multiple-section courses to accomplish the objectives of the course and to coordinate the various class or laboratory sections.

+Evaluate the Teaching Associate in compliance with section VII.

 Departments are responsible to inform each Teaching Associate about university and trustee policies that relate to his/her assignment and to assist the Teaching Associate in the implementation of these policies.